ItsAnkitPatel/30-Days-Of-DSA/Day 04/Readme.md

 ### Topic : Binary Search
 [📍Video Link](https://www.youtube.com/watch?v=YJeoQBevNVo&list=PLDzeHZWIZsTryvtXdMr6rPh4IDexB5NIA&index=12&t=3s&ab_channel=CodeHelp-byBabbar)

-If we take Linear search to find our target value in an array the time complexity it will take in worst case is O(n). <br>
+If we take Linear search to find our target value in an array the time complexity it will take is O(n) in worst case. <br>
 Because we are comparing our target value with each index value of an array.

-To beat this O(n) complexity for searching our target in an array we have another algorithm which is much efficient than Linear search.
+To beat this O(n) complexity for searching our target in an array we have another algorithm which is much more efficient than Linear search.
 >i.e. Binary Search

 Binary search divides an array in half and search in that section only and we keep repeating this until we find our target in the array<br>